MVX Interpreters

 Global Environment Variables

-Set in the environment
+Set in the environment section of your configuration:

 {